Software engineers apply scientific and mathematical principles to create computer software and solve problems

 - Women in Technology

-It's vital to keep up to date with changes and developments in the industry, which may involve using your initiative and taking responsibility for updating your technical skills and knowledge.
-Software engineers will often take ownership of their training needs, particularly in smaller organisations where they may not be managed by someone with technical IT knowledge.
+It's vital to keep up to date with changes and developments in the industry and to take responsibility for updating your technical skills and knowledge.

 Large graduate employers often offer a structured programme, where you'll gain experience in a number of team-related projects in different work areas.
 Most companies offer ongoing training, either in-house or via external courses.